 Written by Greg Ellifritz

-What may surprise you more is that most of these shots are justifiable.
+What may surprise you even more is that most of these shots are justifiable.
 Let’s see how it can happen….

 Many criminals are shot in the back in what we call “partner rescue” scenarios.
 Imagine a situation where a police officer calls for help as he is in a hand-to-hand struggle with a suspect armed with a knife.
 The officer would shoot the suspect himself, but he is afraid of getting stabbed if he lets go of the suspect’s knife arm to draw a gun.
 When fellow officers arrive they see what’s happening and shoot the criminal.
 If two people are fighting, it’s easier and safer to take the shot from the bad guy’s back than to shoot while your fellow officer is between you and your target.